wix/Detox/docs/Introduction.GettingStarted.md

 detox test
 ```

 That's it.
-Your first failing detox test is running!
+Your first failing Detox test is running!

 Next, we'll go over usage and how to make this test [actually pass](Introduction.WritingFirstTest.md).